Courses

 Lecture 1) Python essentials for computational astrophysics#

-• Python notebooks and 1D data analysis
+• 1D data analysis

 • Multi-dimensional data analysis